Sandugo (TV series): Timeslot block

 This was the last series to air on the second timeslot of Kapamilya Gold prior to the Enhanced community quarantine in Luzon and the eventual ABS-CBN shutdown, in which reruns solely aired on Kapamilya Channel, following the postponement of Ang sa Iyo ay Akin due to restrictions caused by the Enhanced community quarantine in Luzon.

 The timeslot would not have a fresh teleserye until Nag-aapoy na Damdamin premiered on July 25, 2023 that aired at 3:45 PM on Kapamilya Channel, TV5 and A2Z.

-Reruns
+Re-runs

-The show aired reruns on Jeepney TV from July 26 to October 15, 2021 replacing Sana Dalawa ang Puso.
-It also aired on ALLTV (which took over the former main ABS-CBN's channel frequencies and all of the terrestrial stations) from March 6 to July 14, 2023 replacing the same series mentioned from Jeepney TV and was replaced by the reruns of Araw Gabi.
+It started airing re-runs on Jeepney TV from July 26 to October 15, 2021, replacing the re-run of Sana Dalawa ang Puso and was replaced by the re-run of Hawak Kamay.

+It also aired on ALLTV from March 6 to July 16, 2023, replacing the re-run of Sana Dalawa ang Puso and was replaced by the re-run of Precious Hearts Romances Presents: Araw Gabi.